-Children can develop COVID-19, but evidence suggests they do not get as sick as adults, especially elderly adults.
+Children can develop COVID-19, but evidence suggests they do not get as sick as adults.

-Evidence suggests that coronavirus infection in children is very uncommon and severe disease is rare, with a majority of COVID-19 infections occurring in adults.
+Evidence suggests that coronavirus infection in children is very uncommon, and severe disease is rare, with a majority of COVID-19 infections occurring in adults.
 Infectious diseases experts at The Children's Hospital at Westmead are conducting research to better understand why this is the case by analysing the human immune response amongst children and adults.
-Read more about this research.